-La Palma Weather in January - Start your year with a bit of sun
+La Palma Weather in January - Start the year with some sun

 If you're living in Europe, January is probably associated with bad weather, low temperature and even snow in most places.
 But for the most part, that is not the case for La Palma, one of the Canary Islands, part of Spain.